 - Inverse psoriasis (which occurs in the folds of the skin)

 Risk factors, triggers, and comorbidities will also be assessed at the time of diagnosis.

 Many creams, ointments, lotions, and pills are available to treat psoriasis.
-Some people require only over-the-counter treatment, or even no treatment.
+Some mild cases require only over-the-counter treatment, or even no treatment.

 Many people with psoriasis, however, do not respond to over-the-counter remedies and lifestyle changes, and require aggressive treatments.
 In some cases, such treatments need to be lifelong.

 In general, there are three treatment options for people with psoriasis: